PatrickCarollo/aws-microservice-cicd-iac/README.md

 + Per each microservice- An existing Repository with Git branch named `dev` or `main` should exist before launching CI/CD stack
 + The first repository registered for this project is designed to act as the source of the global build image
++ Consider adding environment variables for application in api-services/src/template.yml
 ## Setup Instructions
 1. Copy directories from this repository to desired new source microservice repo
     ```
     cp -r aws-microservice-cicd-iac/cicd-image <yourreponame>
     ```
-    *Only copy ^^this^^ folder if this is the first repo registered- acts as source for build image cp -r aws-microservice-cicd-iac/cicd-services <yourreponame>
+    *Only copy ^^this^^ folder if this is the first repo registered- acts as global source for shared build image cp -r aws-microservice-cicd-iac/cicd-services <yourreponame>
     ```
     ```